Website is Building in Progress =)

 This sermon invited me to reconsider how I approach spiritual growth.

+Instead of asking, What big mission should I do for God?
 I am learning to ask, What small thing is being entrusted to me today?

 For me, that has looked like: